Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Case studies of crystal structures generated under constraints

 In the previous examples, guidance was aimed directly at isolated coordination environments.
 Here, by contrast, the objective is a composite local motif rather than a single coordination feature.
 We show that such a motif can nevertheless be targeted using multi-objective guidance built from simple coordination-number constraints.
 Specifically, we impose $\mathrm{CN}(\mathrm{Cu{-}Cu}) = 1$ and $\mathrm{CN}(\mathrm{Cu{-}P}) = 4$ for each Cu atom.
 In this representation, the target Cu$_2$P$_6$ motif is decomposed into two edge-sharing CuP$_4$ tetrahedra (Fig.~\ref{fig:multi}A).
 The point is therefore not that the constraints themselves are more elaborate, but that their combination is sufficient to specify a structurally nontrivial local arrangement.

 The results of sampling are illustrated in Fig.~\ref{fig:multi}B,C, where we compare the 2D kernel density estimates obtained without and with guidance.
 In the unguided case (Fig.~\ref{fig:multi}B), the distribution is dominated by high-density regions corresponding to structures without direct Cu--Cu bonding, while the target appears only as a weak saddle-like feature.
 With multi-objective guidance (Fig.~\ref{fig:multi}C), the dominant peaks are largely retained, but a pronounced additional local maximum emerges at the target, showing that the guidance selectively enriches the desired motif rather than simply redistributing the entire ensemble.
-This is supported by a $p$-value of $10^{-6}$.
+This is supported by a $p$-value below $10^{-12}$.

 Importantly, the appearance of a local maximum at the target in Fig.~\ref{fig:multi}C demonstrates only that the combined coordination constraints are satisfied more frequently under guidance; it does not, by itself, establish recovery of the intended Cu$_2$P$_6$ motif, since the same values of $\mathrm{CN}(\mathrm{Cu{-}Cu})$ and $\mathrm{CN}(\mathrm{Cu{-}P})$ may in principle also arise from alternative local geometries.
 For this reason, structural inspection is essential.

-The Pareto analysis in Fig.~\ref{fig:multi_pareto}A identifies a set of low-loss, low-energy candidates, and the representative zero-loss structure shown in Fig.~\ref{fig:multi_pareto}B, lying 0.175~eV/atom above the convex hull, confirms that the guided search can recover not only the formal coordination counts but also the intended arrangement of a Cu--Cu dimer in a distorted octahedral phosphorus environment, realized as two edge-sharing CuP$_4$ tetrahedra rather than, for example, a stacked square-planar-like alternative.
-Taken together, these results indicate that when combined, simple local descriptors can be sufficient to steer sampling toward a structurally more specific motif than is explicitly encoded in the constraints, while still accessing candidates in a metastable energy range.
+The Pareto analysis in Fig.~\ref{fig:multi_pareto}A identifies a set of low-loss, low-energy candidates.
+The representative zero-loss structure Cu$_2$Si$_2$P$_5$Ca$_3$ shown in Fig.~\ref{fig:multi_pareto}B, lying 0.175~eV/atom above the convex hull, confirms that the guided search can recover not only the formal coordination counts but also the intended arrangement of a Cu--Cu dimer in a distorted octahedral phosphorus environment, realized as two edge-sharing CuP$_4$ tetrahedra rather than, for example, a stacked square-planar-like alternative.
+The Cu--Cu bond length is 2.27~\AA, which, even without relaxation, is close to reported values of 2.51~\AA{} in Cu$_4$SiP$_8$ and 2.48~\AA{} in CuP$_2$~\cite{CuSiP-5}.
+Taken together, these results show that combined local descriptors can do more than enrich the prescribed coordination counts: within the structural prior learned by MatterGen, they can guide sampling toward low-energy motifs compatible with those counts.